Continuous Localization: The Coming Collision in Your (Software) Company

 Here's why:

-2) You're product's text doesn't fit into the flow of a translator.
+1) You're product's text doesn't fit into the flow of a translator.

 When developers use text (think menus or notification messages) in a software product they do that using something called a resource file.
 At least they are supposed to.
 Poor coders will embed their text (called strings) into their code.
 But the standard is putting that text into a separate resource file.
-These resource files can be large, complex and vary based on the coding language used.
+These resource files can be large, and complex and vary based on the coding language used.
 And they are often spread across the databases that software companies use to manage their code.
 (Something called a repository) That in itself is a problem, but it gets worse.

 Far worse.